What is an excellent cure for toothache?

 - Apply ice packs to the face if you have significant swelling.

-What is the best painkiller for a toothache?
+What is the number one thing to take for relief from a toothache?

-The most effective pain reliever for toothaches is a combination of Tylenol and ibuprofen.
+The most effective way to relieve discomfort from a toothache is a combination of Tylenol and ibuprofen.
 You can take them in alternating doses for maximum effect.

-Usually toothaches are a cause for concern and there is no best cure for toothache.
-Any home remedy is simply a short-term solution to provide you with pain relief until you can receive dental treatment for the condition causing the toothache.
+Usually toothaches are a cause for concern and there is no “one size fits all cure” for toothache.
+Any home remedy is simply a short-term solution to provide you with relief until you can receive dental treatment for the condition causing the toothache.
 You can try some of the solutions listed above while you are waiting to see your toothache dentist in Lincoln, NE.
 These solutions will not cure your problem.

 How do you stop a broken tooth from hurting?